 The two important terms “accounting” and “bookkeeping” are easily confused.
-What are they, how do they interrelate, and how do they interface with accounting policies and procedures?
-First let’s define the terms.
+What are they, how do they interrelate, and how do they interface with accounting methods, policies and procedures?
+What is the difference between bookkeeping and financial accounting?

 - To collect the necessary financial information about The Company’s business to file required reports and tax returns